Safe House poster

 The inciting incident occurs at 14 minutes when Tobin Frost is captured and brought to Matt's safe house for interrogation - transforming Matt's quiet posting into a high-stakes CIA operation..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Matt chooses to flee with Frost during the mercenary attack, taking responsibility for the most dangerous prisoner in CIA custody and entering a world of deadly pursuit., moving from reaction to action.
+This reveals the protagonist's commitment to Matt chooses to flee with Frost during the mercenary attack, taking responsibility for the most dangerous prisoner in CIA custody and entering a world of deadly pursuit., moving from reaction to action.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, Frost is fatally shot protecting Matt from the corrupt CIA operative.
-Matt's mentor figure dies, and with him, any easy answers about right and wrong., indicates the protagonist at their lowest point.
+Matt's mentor figure dies, and with him, any easy answers about right and wrong., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Matt chooses to obtain and secure Frost's intelligence files, deciding to act on his own moral compass rather than blindly follow orders., demonstrating the transformation achieved throughout the journey.